 The Process of Sealing Records in Colorado

 HB19-1275 makes more Coloradans eligible for record sealing, but the process isn’t automatic.
-If you want to seal your record, you must go through several complex steps that can take several months to complete.
-These steps involve:

-- Filling out and submitting the appropriate documents.
+- Filling out and submitting the appropriate documents

-- Filing your case with the court.
+- Filing your case with the court

-- Waiting for the court to determine whether a hearing will be necessary.
+- Waiting for the court to determine whether a hearing will be necessary

-- Notify appropriate parties via certified mail.
+- Notify relevant parties via certified mail